kmaasilan/cse15l-lab-reports/LabReport5.md

-3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is:
+3.Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is: